Jargon Buster For First Time Buyers: A Glossary

 We’ve created this useful jargon buster so you’re familiar with important terms and processes before you start the buying or selling process.
 From gazumping to disbursements, we have covered everything you need to know so you’re fully clued up on the moving house vocabulary.

-An affordability assessment is a process carried out by mortgage lenders to assess if you can afford to repay how much they lend you.
-Lenders will usually look at your income, your outgoings, any future changes that may impact your spending and your credit score.
+An affordability assessment is a process carried out by mortgage lenders to check you will be able to afford your mortgage payments.
+Lenders will look at your income, your outgoings, any future changes that may impact your spending, and your credit score.

 Agreement in Principle

-Commonly referred to as an AIP, an Agreement in Principle or Mortgage in Principle is provided by a bank or building society confirming that they will lend you a certain amount for a mortgage, in principle.
+Commonly referred to as an AIP, an Agreement in Principle or Mortgage in Principle is provided by a bank or building society confirming that it will theoretically lend you a certain amount of money.
 If you have an AIP when you’re viewing a house or making an offer on a house, then you will be taken more seriously as a buyer, improving your chances of getting your offer accepted.

 Bridging loans are quick loans that will help someone buy a property before selling their house.
 They are intended to be a short-term loan and come with high-interest rates.
 People who are looking to buy a house quickly before they have time to get funds from the sale of their own house can benefit from a bridging loan.

-A Building Survey is the most in-depth property survey you can have and is ideal for older properties that aren’t in the best condition.
+A Building Survey is the most in-depth property survey available and is ideal for older properties that aren’t in the best condition.
 You should hire a RICS chartered surveyor to carry out your building survey once your offer has been accepted on a property.
 It’s also something you should factor into your total cost of buying a house.

 Buy-to-let is when someone buys a house specifically to let it out.
 This is for people looking for an investment as a landlord and not for a place for themselves to live.
-You will need a buy-to-let mortgage if you’re not a cash buyer and you will need to provide an estimated income that you will earn from the property.
+You will need a buy-to-let mortgage if you’re not a cash buyer and the property will need to generate a rental income of at least 125% of the mortgage payments.

 A cash buyer is a buyer who does not need a mortgage or loan to buy a property.
-Although not common, a cash buyer will be more attractive to a seller than someone with a mortgage as the sale is usually quicker, avoiding any delays.
+A cash buyer will be more attractive to a seller than someone with a mortgage as the sale is usually quicker, avoiding any delays.
 It should be noted that most people will require a mortgage to buy a house, especially first-time buyers.

-A chartered surveyor will carry out a survey on the property you plan to buy to reveal any problems with the condition or structure.
-Chartered surveyors are highly trained and qualified in their industry.
+A chartered surveyor will carry out a survey on the property you plan to buy to reveal any problems with its condition or structure.

-Completion refers to the day when you legally own your home and all funds are transferred to the seller.
+Completion refers to the legal work that’s carried out so that you own the home and your money for the purchase is transferred to the seller.
 The seller must move out on completion day and you will be given the keys to your new property.

 A licenced conveyancer or conveyancing solicitor will be responsible for transferring ownership from seller to buyer when buying or selling a house.
-Your conveyancer will be responsible for gathering all the legal documents for the sale or purchase, exchanging contracts, planning completion day and requesting conveyancing searches if buying.
+Your conveyancer will be responsible for gathering all the legal documents for the sale or purchase, carrying out local authority searches, highlighting any issues with the property title, exchanging contracts and setting a completion date

 Conveyancing is the legal process of buying or selling a house where ownership is transferred from the seller to the buyer.